scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 Scalar DL is a database-agnostic distributed ledger middleware containerized with Docker.
 It can be deployed on various platforms and is recommended to be deployed on managed services for production to achieve high availability and scalability, and maintainability.
-This guide shows you how to manually deploy Scalar DL on a managed database service and a managed Kubernetes service in Azure as a starting point of deploying Scalar DL for production.
+This guide shows you how to manually deploy Scalar DL on a managed database service and a managed Kubernetes service in Azure as a starting point for deploying Scalar DL for production.

 ## What we create